 The Measurement Setup ID field is present if the Status Code field is equal to SUCCESS.
 Otherwise, the Measurement Setup ID is not present.
 The Measurement Setup ID field is set to the Measurement Setup ID value corresponding to the sensing measurement setup(#861) initiated by the AP that accepts the corresponding SBP request.
 The Measurement Setup ID field is present in an SBP Response frame only if the Status Code field is equal to SUCCESS.

-The SBP Parameters element is present if the Status Code field is equal to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED.
+The SBP Parameters element is present if the Status Code field is equal to SUCCESS or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED.
 Otherwise, the SBP Parameters element is not present.
 The SBP Parameters element is defined in 9.4.2.330 (SBP Parameters element).

 The Sensing Measurement Parameters element is present if the Status Code field is equal to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED.
 Otherwise, the Sensing Measurement Parameters element is not present.
 The Sensing Measurement Parameters element is defined in 9.4.2.317 (Sensing Measurement Parameters element).